 Q: What is your major?

-Q: When you did you start dancing?
+Q: When you did you start acting?

-Q: What experiences have you had dancing?
-What have you learned through dance?
+Q: What experiences have you had acting?

 Q: What is your biggest motivation?